 npm i

-Step 3: Download and Bootstrap the Browser
+Download and bootstrap the browser

 npm run init

-sh ./scripts/update-en-US-packs.sh
+sh scripts/update-en-US-packs.sh

 npm run build